Launching the VASCO citizen science project: The Web Interface

-Each of these steps allows anomaly detection through hypothesis-driven science, exploratory science and AI-driven science (Section \ref{sec:intro}).
-Moreover, the variety of approaches that a user can choose between covers the search space widely discussed by SETI papers, see e.g. \citet{Sheikh2020,Singam}.
+Each of these steps allow for anomaly detection through hypothesis-driven science, exploratory science, and AI-driven science.
+Moreover, the~variety of approaches that a user can choose covers the search space widely discussed by SETI papers~\cite{Sheikh2020,Singam}.

-An underlying artificial intelligence (AI) aimed to help the selection of the most interesting images for the users is in current training.
-The artificial intelligence learns from the users' image treatment.
-The main principles and theory behind the design and structure of the web interface are outlined in \citet{Pelckmans2021}.
-The implementation of the AI into the webpage is described by \citet{Castillo2019}.
+An underlying artificial intelligence (AI) aimed to help the selection of the most interesting images for the users in current training.
+The~artificial intelligence learns from the users' image treatment.
+The~main principles and theory behind the design and structure of the web interface are outlined in Pelckmans~et~al.~\cite{Pelckmans2021}.
+The~implementation of the AI into the webpage is described by Castillo~\cite{Castillo2019}.

-To bring forward the most interesting candidates, the AI matches the two images and calculates a {\it matching index} that shows how well the two images match in the most central part of the image (see the right ``Accuracy'' bar in the \ref{Splashscreen}).
-As a comparison, a user's manual matching is shown in the left accuracy bar next to it.
-The user's goal is to match better than the AI does.
-Images with the lowest matching index are generally deemed as interesting and worth following up on \citep{Pelckmans2021}.
-An example of a matched pair of images is shown in Figure \ref{Matched}.
+To bring forward the most interesting candidates, the~AI matches the two images and calculates a {\it matching index} that shows how well the two images match in the most central part of the image (see the right ``Accuracy'' bar in the Figure~ \ref{Splashscreen}).
+As~a comparison, a~user's manual matching is shown in the left accuracy bar next to it.
+The~user's goal is to obtain a match better than the AI does.
+Images with the lowest matching index are generally deemed as interesting and worth following up on~\cite{Pelckmans2021}.
+An~example of a matched pair of images is shown in Figure~\ref{Matched}.

 The user can choose from five options:

 \begin{enumerate} \item ``The object is still there.'' \item ``The image has a defect.'' \item ``It has moved!'' \item ``It has vanished!'' \item ``Other.'' \end{enumerate}